Hosting and bandwidth provided by MacAce.net.

 • Hardware cannot be upgraded -- processor, RAM or storage.

 • Limited support for audio and video formats.
-Discontinued 2nd Gen model does not support for 1080p streaming (3rd Gen does).
+2nd Gen model does not support for 1080p streaming (3rd Gen does).

 • Small selection of rental content on iTunes, no ability to purchase content directly.

-Ultimately, only you can decide whether or not you "need" an Apple TV.
-It's safe to say that it is not a necessity in life, but if you would like a way to stream iTunes content from a Mac or PC (or your iPod touch, iPhone or iPad), to your HDTV as well as stream Netflix, YouTube, Flickr and other online content, and/or are interested in renting or purchasing some content from Apple, the 2nd Gen and 3rd Gen Apple TV make it easy.
+However, if you are on a tight budget and would like a way to stream iTunes content from a Mac or PC (or your iPod touch, iPhone or iPad), to your HDTV as well as stream Netflix, YouTube, Flickr and other online content, and/or are interested in renting or purchasing some content from Apple, the Apple TV 2nd Gen and Apple TV 3rd Gen models make it easy.

 << Apple TV Q&A (Main)

-EveryMac.com is provided "as is" without warranty of any kind whatsoever.
-EveryMac.com, and the author thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
+Established in 1996, EveryMac.com has been created by experts with decades of experience with Apple hardware.
+EveryMac.com includes, and always has included, original research incorporating detailed, hands-on inspection of packaging, computers, and devices as well as extensive real-world use.
+All information is provided in good faith, but no website or person is perfect.
+Accordingly, EveryMac.com is provided "as is" without warranty of any kind whatsoever.
+EveryMac.com, and the authors thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
 For complete disclaimer and copyright information please read and understand the Terms of Use and the Privacy Policy before using EveryMac.com.
-Use of any content or images without expressed permission is not allowed, although links to any page are welcomed and appreciated.
+Copying, scraping, or use of any content without expressed permission is not allowed, although links to any page are welcomed and appreciated.